 - Haas’sche Giesserei, Basel: I have tabulated 91 Grotesk designs that Haas sold, only one of which is an original sans serif attributed to the foundry.
 However, I do not have a good understanding of the foundry’s product-line development between the late 1860s and the late 1890s.
 Also, my Haas data is a mess.
 I’m looking for a research buddy to help fix it!

-- Gottlieb Haase Söhne, Prague: In the specimens from this foundry I was able to consult so far, I found 18 sans serif designs.
+- Gottlieb Haase Söhne/A. Haase, Prague: In the specimens from this foundry I was able to consult so far, I found 48 sans serif designs.
+At when it comes to sans serifs cut between the late 1850s ans 1870s, the foundry seems to have procured several designs from the Bauer’sche Gießerei in Frankfurt am Main and J. H. Rust & Co. in Vienna.

 - Ch.
 G. Heuecke, Munich: To date, I have only found one specimen from this foundry, and it only included one Grotesk design, which itself must have originated in Britain.